graphcore/poprithms/README.md

 ### Build the library

-The library can be built from the build directory.
+Once configured, the library can be built from the build directory.
 If the generator is Ninja and you have an install directory set, then
 ```
 ninja install
 ```

-will build and copy the poprithms shared library, header and configuration files into the install directory.
+will build and copy the poprithms shared library (no static library is built), header, and configuration files into the install directory.

 ### Build the documentation

 Currently poprithms does not build documentation.

 ### Examples

 Currently the test directory serves as examples.